Coolcate Logo

 The rise of the internet saw the launch of online gaming and online casino gambling.

-Competition with casino and betting shop owners led to pressures on the government to create looser gambling regulations, so the 2005 Gambling Act was enforced.
+Competition with casino and betting shop owners led to pressures on the government to create looser gambling regulations, so the 2005 Gambling Act appeared.
 Among other things, it allowed for the advertising of gambling so long as operators included measures to address problem gambling.

 By 2007, casino advertising became even more lenient in England.
 For instance, betting shops were no longer required to cover their interiors from public view.
 Ultimately, this led to more revenue for both vendors as well as the government.
 Since 2010, an estimated 0.5% of the U.K.’s GDP comes from taxed gambling revenue.
 The various betting shops and casinos now employ more than 100,000 people, and generate over £700 Million each year in tax revenue.
 An overall success for the economy despite the rocky history of gambling in London.